capy-ui/capy/README.md

 Zig GUI Toolkit

-**As of now, zgt is NOT ready for any non-toy use as i'm still making breaking changes**
+**As of now, zgt is NOT ready for use in production as i'm still making breaking changes**

 Example of using zgt: